Penguin (character): Relationships

 The idea of the Penguin and the Joker as a team is one that is decades old, as the two villains, pop-culture wise, are arguably Batman's two most famous enemies.
 Their first team-up took place fairly early in Batman's career, in "Knights of Knavery".
 Since then, the two have teamed up countless times throughout the Golden and Silver Ages.
 This carried over into the 1960s television series as well; both appeared together as a team numerous times.
 They have even shown affection towards each other on more than one occasion; in one story, "Only Angels Have Wings", the Joker actually cries when it appears that the Penguin has been murdered, and vows to avenge the Penguin's death.

 Reception

 The character of the Penguin, particularly as portrayed by Burgess Meredith in the 1960s Batman series, has often been used as a theme to mock public figures that supposedly resemble him.
-Jon Stewart, host of The Daily Show, has made numerous references comparing former Vice President Dick Cheney with the Penguin, including a laugh similar to the one Meredith used.
+Jon Stewart, host of The Daily Show, made numerous references comparing former Vice President Dick Cheney with the Penguin, including a laugh similar to the one Meredith used.

 In May 2006, a Republican-led PR firm, DCI Group, created an astroturfing YouTube video satirizing Al Gore's film An Inconvenient Truth.
 The video portrayed Gore as the Penguin using one of his trick umbrellas to hypnotize a flock of penguins into believing in the existence of global warming and climate change.
 Roger Stone has also been likened to Penguin due to his manner of dress.